![]() |

 Using this Watering Guide Remember that watering frequency and duration is based on many variables.
 Things like time of year, soil type (sand, clay or loam) and plant location (sun, shade or slope) all play a part in your decision.
 For best results, get in touch with your soil and experiment! |

-If you decide on a drip irrigation system, you have made a great choice for the long term health
+If you decide on drip, you have made a great choice for the long term health

 and ease of maintenance for your plants.
 You will need to determine how many